fulcrumgenomics/fgbio/index.md

 ## Documentation

-Each tool has detailed uage and argument documentation that can be viewed at the command line by running the tool in question with no arguments.
+Each tool has detailed usage and argument documentation that can be viewed at the command line by running the tool in question with no arguments.

 Documentation is also available online:
 * Tool usage documentation is available [here](tools/latest)